Traveling with young kids

 By RocketCityMom.com

-I've lived in Huntsville for almost five years now and I've come to love this growing city filled with beautiful parks, wonderful libraries, tons of activities for children and adults alike, and a whole mess of really smart people.
+I've lived in Huntsville for almost five years now.
+I've come to love this growing city filled with beautiful parks, wonderful libraries, tons of activities for children and adults alike, and a whole mess of really smart people.
 I mean, literal rocket scientists!

-Most families come to Huntsville to visit relatives, visit Space Camp, or are passing through on their way to Gulf beaches.
-Those that do will discover there is a lot going on at any given time.
+Most families visit Huntsville to visit relatives, Space Camp, or pass through on their way to Gulf beaches.
+Those who do will discover a lot going on at any given time.
 That's especially true if you’re looking for family-friendly fun.
 So pack your spacesuits and come on down for a visit.
 You might be surprised by how much fun you can have in this not-so-sleepy southern town!

 1. Your first stop needs to be the Huntsville/Madison County Visitor Center in downtown Huntsville.

-They'll provide you with a clue card for a completely free scavenger hunt of downtown Huntsville!
-You can also get discounts to several area attractions with the completely free, easy to use, digital Rocket City Kids Pass
+They'll provide you with a clue card for the completely free Lucky Duck Scavenger HuntTM of downtown Huntsville!
+You can also get discounts on several area attractions with the completely free, easy-to-use digital Rocket City Kids Pass.

 2. U.S. Space & Rocket Center

 If you do only one thing on your visit, it's got to be a stop here.
-Not only is this the home of the ever popular Space Camp but the museum is one of the largest collections of rockets and space memorabilia anywhere in the world including an authentic Saturn V Moon Rocket (one of only three in existence).
-It also regularly features amazing traveling exhibits and there is plenty for kids of all ages to do.
+Not only is this the home of the ever-popular Space Camp , but the museum has one of the largest collections of rockets and space memorabilia anywhere in the world, including an authentic Saturn V Moon Rocket (one of only three in existence).
+It also regularly features amazing traveling exhibits, and there is plenty for kids of all ages to do.

 3. Huntsville Botanical Garden

-Almost right next door to the U.S. Space & Rocket Center, the Huntsville Botanical Garden highlights the marvels of nature instead of mankind but the sights are just as spectacular and kids will have just as much fun.
-Among its many family-friendly features are the Children’s Garden full of favorite characters, cool water play in the summertime, and the world-renown Purdy Butterfly House.
+Almost right next door to the U.S. Space & Rocket Center, the Huntsville Botanical Garden highlights the marvels of nature instead of mankind, but the sights are just as spectacular, and kids will have just as much fun.
+Among its many family-friendly features are the Children’s Garden full of favorite characters, cool water play in the summertime, and the world-renowned Purdy Butterfly House.
 The Garden also hosts summer outdoor interactive exhibits kids will love.
-Be sure to stop at the tiny train and go in search of the Garden’s secrets
+Be sure to stop at the tiny train and go in search of the Garden’s secrets.

 4. EarlyWorks Children's History Museum